 - ✓ Project design

 - ✓ Welding MIG/TIG

-- ✓ Machining Lathe work

 - ✓ Metal fabrication & finishing

 The course will focus on the development of the desired skill required within the Metal fabrication industry.
 Practice exercises will lead to the manufacture of a product of the students' own design.